jchanvfx/NodeGraphQt/README.md

 ### PySide Node Graph

-This repository contains a *work in progress* node graph that I'm working on in my spare time, as I wanted to learn how to write a node graph in python using [PySide](http://pyside.github.io/docs/pyside/).
+This is a *work in progress* widget I'm working on in my spare time, as a learning exercise on how to write a node graph in [PySide](http://pyside.github.io/docs/pyside/).

-A node graph widget that can be implemented and repurposed into applications that supports PySide.
+widget can be implemented and repurposed into applications that supports PySide.

 ![screencap01](https://raw.githubusercontent.com/jchanvfx/bpNodeGraph/master/screenshot.png)